Forsyth-Creations/ros_rigor/thesis/00_Abstract.md

 Precision Robotics with Lightweight Hardware and Software: A Swerve Drive Implementation

 Henry Forsyth

 # Keywords

-Robotics, Swerve Drive, Intel Realsense D435i, slam_toolbox, Nav2, PID tuning, Gazebo
+Robotics, Swerve Drive, Intel Realsense D435i, slam_toolbox, Nav2, PID tuning, Gazebo, twist_mux, ROS2, simulation, path planning, cost map, pose, quaternion, navigation stack, depth camera, four-wheel drive, omnidirectional movement, software stack, hardware architecture, general purpose robotics, computational power, optimization, real-world application, robotic design.

 # Specific Abstract

 The era of AI demands ever increasing computational power.
-As we dawn the era of general purpose robotics, this trend repeats.
+As we dawn the era of general purpose robotics, this trend continues.
 For complex robotics systems, thoughtful choices of both software and hardware architecure are required for optimal performance.
 This paper explores one such implentation: a swerve drive robot, leveraging an Intel Realsense D435i depth camera, to navigate a room using the slam_toolbox and Nav2 stack.
-The controller is optimized using PID tuning and the robot is tested in a variety of environments.
 Using Gazebo as the simulation environment, and with the eventual goal of moving the software stack to a physical robot, this paper explores the optimal development choices for robotic design.
+It also explores considerations for compute utilization to prevent system bottlenecks.

 # General Audience Abstract